Blockchain Identity Management

-Blockchain identity management is increasingly being adopted for validating identities, ensuring data integrity, and managing access.
+Blockchain identity management is increasingly being adopted for validating identities through blockchain authentication, ensuring data privacy and integrity, and managing access.
 With the massive growth of online business and data comes the equally massive complexity of securing business transactions and system or data access.
 Cybercrime risks require industries to incorporate technical solutions to keep systems and data safe.
 One solution leading the field for cyber security and privacy is blockchain technology.

 Current identity and access management systems offer a few security and privacy weaknesses which a blockchain based technology can help solve.
 However, blockchain is new and may offer risks associated with sensitive data stored on blockchain public ledger.

 Blockchain or Distributed Ledger Technology (DLT) in identity management helps control data in a decentralized manner.
 Traditionally, businesses use a centralized system for identity management which makes the database a honeypot for hackers.
 For example, the popular use of Lightweight Active Directory Protocol (LDAP) stores information in a database owned by a single organization.